 (iii) the return or replacement of goods of a value that is not more than the jurisdictional limit.

+[Section 7 amended by No. 5 of 2008 s.
+75.]

 8. Statutory jurisdiction

 The Court’s civil jurisdiction includes any jurisdiction conferred on the Court by a written law other than this Act, other than jurisdiction conferred on the Court as a court of summary jurisdiction.